Stratio/crossdata/doc/src/site/sphinx/ConnectorOperations.rst

 Connector Operations
 ********************

-This document will provided a detailed description of the different operations that can be supported by a Crossdata connector.
+This document will provide a detailed description of the different operations that can be supported by a Crossdata connector.

 Definition of Connector Operation